-the forward and backward final focus permanent magnets, the W conical shields and cryostats, will take place in a staging area away from interaction hall.
-The entire assembly will then transported and installed in the experimental hall during the detector-commissioning phase.
-From the mechanical point of view, the I.R. system is comparable at two very rigid systems (W conical shield + cryostat + external tube) joint by a very weak system (the Be beam-pipe, L0 and SVT) that could be damaged during the transportation and mounting in the experiment location.
-On the other hand no stiffening structure (i.e. a support tube) can be mounted on the L0 and the SVT detectors to connect this two rigid systems.
-Any further passive material between SVT and DCH in the active region must be avoided.
-Moreover, there is a strong requirement for a rapid replacement of the L0 detector in the experiment, avoiding a long period of inactivity.
+with all the components of IR system in place, they must be split in two halves and them clamshelled around the beam-pipe.
+The whole IR system consists of the Be beam-pipe, SVT, the forward and backward final focus permanent magnets, the conical shields and cryostats.
+The assembly and alignment of the IR system will take place in a clean area away from interaction hall.
+The entire assembly will then transported and installed in the experiment during the detector-commissioning phase.

+From the mechanical point of view, the IR system consists of two very rigid systems (conical shield + cryostat + external tube) joint by a very weak system (the Be beam-pipe and SVT) that could be damaged during the transportation and mounting phases in the experiment.
+On the other hand no stiffening structure (i.e. a support tube) can be mounted on the SVT detectors to connect these two rigid systems: any further passive material between SVT and DCH in the active region must be carefully avoided.
+Moreover, there is a strong requirement for a rapid replacement of the L0 detector in the experiment, to avoid a long shut-down period.
 Therefore it is necessary to foresee the design of a removable structural support, in the following called temporary cage.
-It must connect rigidly the backward and forward conical shields and absorb the mechanical stress present at the moment of the first transportation to the experimental hall and during the accesses to demount of the L0.
-This structure has to be removable at the beginning of the running phase and remounted in the occasion of the shut-down.
-The operation that allows the access to L0-SVT detector is called quick demounting.
+It must connect rigidly the backward and forward conical shields and absorb the mechanical stress present at the moment of the first transportation to the experimental hall and during the accesses to demount the L0.
+This structure has to be removable at the beginning of each running phase.
+A detailed longitudinal section of the IR and SVT is represented in Fig. 6.35.

-6.11.2 Module Assembly
+6.7.2 Module Assembly

 The SVT is built with detector modules, each mechanically and electrically independent.
-Each module consists of silicon wafers glued to fiber composite ribs, with an high density interconnect (HDI) electronic hybrid at each end.
-The HDIs are electrically connected to the silicon strips by means of flexible circuits and are mechanically supported by the fiber composite beam.
+Each module consists of silicon wafers glued to fiber composite beam, with a high density interconnect (HDI) hybrid circuit at each end.
+The HDIs are electrically connected to the silicon strips by means of flexible circuits and they are mechanically supported by the fiber composite beam.
 The entire module assembly is a rigid structure that can be tested and transported in its case.
-A drawing of a detector module from layer 3 is shown in Fig. 6.11.2.
+A drawing of a detector module from layer 3 is shown in Fig. 6.36.

-The assembly of a detector module begins with the preparation of the necessary parts.
-The silicon detectors must be fully tested, including a long-term (burn-in) test under full bias voltage.
-The fanout circuits will be optically inspected and single trace tested for spotting short or opens.
-The readout hybrid must be assembled and tested, starting with the HDI circuit, the front-end chips, additional passive components, and the hybrid support.
-Finally, the completed rib, which provide mechanical stiffness, must be inspected to ensure they meet specifications.
-These individual parts will be fabricated by different SVT Institutions from which they can be shipped to the institutions where the module assembly is carried out.
+The assembly of a detector module begins after the preparation of all the necessary parts.
+The silicon detectors must be fully tested, including a long-term stability (burn-in) test under full bias voltage.
+The fanout circuits will be optically inspected and single trace tested for spotting short or open.
+The readout hybrid must be assembled and tested, with the HDI supports, the front-end chips and additional passive components.
+Finally, the completed beam structure, which provide mechanical stiffness, must be inspected to ensure it meets the specifications.
+These individual parts will be fabricated by different SVT Institutions from which they can be shipped where the module assembly is carried out.
 The hybrids will be tested again after shipment.

 The assembly of the inner barrel-shaped modules and the outer arch-shaped modules is necessarily different.
 However, there are common steps.
-Generally the procedure is as follows:
+Generally the procedure is the following: